 - Serious traffic violations, not including the DWI.

 If any of these aggravating factors were part of your arrest, you need help from an attorney immediately.
 If none of these circumstances were part of your arrest and if this is your first offense.
 You may be able to get away with your own DWI representation.
 It is important that you study the laws of your state extensively if you decide to take this route.
 This in of itself, can be a long and tedious pursuit.
-Criminal defense attorneys who specialize in DWIs have years of education paired with years of experience in order to understand the intraciates of DWI law to help then win their cases.
+Criminal defense attorneys who specialize in DWIs have years of education paired with years of experience in order to understand the intricacies of DWI law to help them win their cases.
 Consider at least discussing your situation with a DWI attorney in Missouri.
 Consultations are free and they can assist you in determining the best approach for your particular case.